-I’ll now continue where we left off and present a few commonly used variations on the jazz-blues progression that adventurous musicians will often interject.
+I’ll now continue and present a few commonly used variations on the jazz-blues progression that adventurous musicians will often interject.

 FIGURE 1 is traditional “flat-four” comp (accompaniment) figure that’s a variation on FIGURE 2 from last month’s column and offers additional examples of chord substitutions that learned guitarists will add to a jazz-blues progression, with numerous subtle variations, in a two-guitar jam (no bassist or drummer).